TAPevents/tap-i18n/README.md

 See more examples below.

+### All Encompassing

+Understanding the different perspectives of project and package developers, tap-i18n provides specific tools for project and package developers, allowing for total coverage and seamless integration into the Meteor package ecosystem.

+### Transparent Namespacing

+You don't need to worry about other packages when you translate your project or package.
+Behind the scenese we automatically generate scoped namesapaces for you.

 ### Ready to Scale

-* The project's translations files are unified to a single file per language
+* Translations are unified into a single JSON file per language that includes both package and project-level translations
-* On-demand: translations loaded only when they are needed
+* On-demand: translations are loaded only when they are needed
 * 3rd Party CDN Support
-* JSON delivered responses

-### Transparent namespacing

-You don't need to worry about other packages when you translate your project or package.
-Behind the scenese we automatically generate scoped namesapaces for you.

 ## Quickstart for Project Developers